 - Tortillas and your favorite toppings.

-Toppings for making the BEST Chorizo Tacos:
+Toppings for the BEST Chorizo Tacos

-This really simple sheet pan chorizo taco dinner is all about easy and that includes the toppings.
+This really simple sheet pan chorizo potato taco dinner is all about easy and that includes the toppings.
 You use can use as little or as much as you like.
 I always prefer to use a simple pico de gallo and some lime for my tacos.

 Here are some of my favorite toppings: